Manisha-Dhillon/RoughMob-TwoBead-Hydrocarbons/README.md

 ## Overview

-This dataset accompanies a study that extends the volume-based RoughMob framework to two-bead coarse-grained models of branched hydrocarbon liquids.
+This dataset accompanies a study that extends the volume-based RoughMob(Roughness-Mobilty) framework to two-bead coarse-grained models of branched hydrocarbon liquids.
 The work develops a predictor for the mobility acceleration factor --- the ratio of the coarse-grained to the atomistic self-diffusion coefficient --- based on geometric descriptors of the molecular volume partitioned into active and passive regions.
 Thirteen branched hydrocarbons spanning six to twelve carbon atoms are studied at 298.15 K and 1 atm.

 ---